Tennent Reef

 Tennent Reef, also known as Pigeon Reef, (Bahura ng Lopez-Jaena); Tiên Nữ Reef (Đá Tiên Nữ); Mandarin 无乜礁 (Wúmiē jiāo), is an atoll on the Spratly Islands in the South China Sea.
 The atoll has been occupied by Vietnam since 1988.
 It is also claimed by China (PRC), the Philippines, Vietnam, and Taiwan (ROC).

 Characteristics

 Geography

 Tennent Reef is the easternmost entity among the geographical features controlled by Vietnam in the Spratly Islands.
-It is located 100 km south of the Union Banks, 162 nautical miles (300 km) east of Spratly Island, and 27 nautical miles (50 km) east-northeast of the nearest entity managed by Vietnam, Cornwallis South Reef.
+It is located 100 km south of the Union Banks, 162 nmi east of Spratly Island, and 27 nmi east-northeast of the nearest entity managed by Vietnam, Cornwallis South Reef.

 Tennent Reef has a triangular shape, with its three sides measuring approximately 3.3 km, 5.7 km, and 6.7 km.
-When the tide recedes to 0.1 meters, the entire outer edge of the coral emerges above the sea surface.
+When the tide recedes to 0.1 m, the entire outer edge of the coral emerges above the sea surface.
 The total area of this atoll is around 15.56 km², including a lagoon covering 5.93 km².